ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 <span class="firstcharacter">P</span>reviously, we tried to answer the
-question: "who will benefit from MLOps?"
+question of who will benefit from MLOps.
 This brought us to our two personas, the ML researcher and the software engineer.
 Despite working closely together, there are often gaps in their dynamic as seen in their wants, needs, and frustrations.